jmzlx/dd_poc/README.md

 ---

-**Built with ❤️ using Streamlit, LangGraph, Anthropic Claude, and FAISS**
+**Built with ❤️ using Streamlit, LangGraph, Anthropic Claude, FAISS, and advanced AI/ML stack**

-*Updated for 2025 with modular AI architecture and performance optimizations*
+*Updated for 2025 with advanced entity processing, semantic resolution, legal coreference handling, and performance optimizations*